12 Things to Love About Children’s Museum of Atlanta

 Before the renovations, the snack area was a small room on the main floor with a couple of tables.
 Now, it is a huge space on the mezzanine level with lots of tables and plenty of snack machines.
 If you want to dine outside, there are additional tables to be found.
 You can leave the museum to eat at a local restaurant, as re-entry is allowed.
 Or, you can pack a picnic to eat on-site or down the street at Centennial Olympic Park.

-Moon Sand at Children’s Museum of Atlanta
+Moon Sand and Painting at Children’s Museum of Atlanta

 The Museum’s website has tips on ways to save.
 They offer value days, which gives visitors discounts for purchasing in advance online on days that aren’t as historically busy.
 Fulton County Days is a BOGO program for Fulton residents on the first day of an exhibit.
 Of course, the best way to get the most bang for your buck is to purchase a membership.
 The Museum offers several different levels, but for the minimum tier, which covers two people, the membership pays for itself in fewer than four visits.

 Members receive discounts on birthday parties, which are a blast for kids ages 2-8.
 They offer various party packages ranging from basic to deluxe.
 All packages include plenty of time to play at the museum, an area to eat and a party host.
 Plus, your guests receive the ultimate party favor–a free pass to come back to the museum at another time.

 On the first Saturday of each month, the Museum opens early at 9 a.m. to host families with children on the autism spectrum or children with sensory processing disorders.
 With limited admission, as well as sound and lighting adjustments, the Museum helps those guests feel more comfortable.
 Be sure to register and purchase tickets online for these events before attending.